MicrosoftDocs/SupportArticles-docs/support/browsers/ie-document-modes-faq.md

 ## How can I configure browser emulation for web browser controls in Internet Explorer

-By default, a WebOC Project will load in IE 7 Document mode.
+By default, a WebOC Project will load in Internet Explorer 7 Document mode.

-For IE 8 and later versions, the **FEATURE_BROWSER_EMULATION** feature defines the default emulation mode for IE, and supports the following values.
+For Internet Explorer 8 and later versions, the **FEATURE_BROWSER_EMULATION** feature defines the default emulation mode for Internet Explorer, and supports the following values.
 To control the value of this feature by using the registry, add the name of your executable file to the following setting, and set the value to match the desired setting.

 Registry key location: